-Notably, the incidence of depression in the tetrabenazine treated patients was substantially greater than in the placebo group (15% vs. 0%).11 Data from the long term extension study showed that the incidence of depression had risen to 23% at 80-week follow- up.12 Additionally, there was one case of suicide occurring in a patient with undetected depression during the RCT phase, and one case of a suicide attempt during the long term extension study.^{11,12} Based upon the findings from these studies, tetrabenazine was given a black box warning for the risks of depression and suicidality, noting that "tetrabenazine increases the risk of depression and suicidal thoughts and behavior (suicidality) in patients with Huntington's disease.
+Notably, the incidence of depression in the tetrabenazine treated patients was substantially greater than in the placebo group (15% vs. 0%).
+Data from the long term extension study showed that the incidence of depression had risen to 23% at 80-week follow- up.
+Additionally, there was one case of suicide occurring in a patient with undetected depression during the RCT phase, and one case of a suicide attempt during the long term extension study.
+Additionally, there was one case of a suicide attempt during the long term extension study.
+Additionally, and suicide attempt during the long term extension study.
+Additionally, and suicide attempt during the long term extension study.
+Additionally, and before the suicide attempt during the long term extension study.
+Additionally, and before the suicide attempt during the long term extension and suicidality, noting that tetrabenazine increases the risk of depression and suicidal thoughts and behavior (suicidality) in patients with Huntington's disease.
 Anyone considering the use of tetrabenazine must balance the risks of depression and suicidality with the clinical need for control of choreiform movements.
 Close observation of patients for the emergence or worsening of depression, suicidality, or unusual changes in behavior should accompany therapy with tetrabenazine.
-Tetrabenazine is contraindicated in patients who are actively suicidal, and in patients with untreated or inadequately treated depression."13
+Tetrabenazine is contraindicated in patients who are actively suicidal, and in patients with untreated or inadequately treated depression.

 Review of safety information from the on- and off-label use of tetrabenazine for various hyperkinetic disorders (including TD) in observational studies is summarized in F10 in the Appendix.
-Adverse events (AEs) that occurred in \geq 5% of patients in these studies include somnolence, fatigue, parkinsonism, depression, insomnia, nervousness/anxiety, akathisia, and nausea/vomiting.
+Adverse events (AEs) that occurred in $\geq$ 5% of patients in these studies include somnolence, fatigue, parkinsonism, depression, insomnia, nervousness/anxiety, akathisia, and nausea/vomiting.